-To control a serial-input printer, such as the Phaser CP, part of the LCA must implement a parallel-in/ must be configured to supply an input latch, a cyan-magenta-yellow-black to red-green-blue converter, several signal multiplexers, a simple clock divider and state machine, and various control, status, and interrupt registers. serial-out shift register that converts the byte-wide data from the FIFO buffer to a serial format.
+To control a serial-input printer, such as the Phaser CP, part of the LCA must implement a parallel-in/ serial-out shift register that converts the byte-wide data from the FIFO buffer to a serial format.
 The remaining logic configured in the LCA includes a clock divider to control the shift register, a divider to generate the data clock to the printer, a clock divider and state machine to generate the horizontal synchronization (Hsync) signal, and the processor interface and interrupt registers (Fig. 3).
 All of that logic employs 78 of the 100 logic blocks available in the XC2018.